 Authors and journalists

-If you’re a journalist, I’ll do my best to respond in a timely manner.
-Generally, it’s fine to quote anything I’ve said at any of my websites, as long as it’s in context.
+If you’re a journalist, I’ll do my best to respond quickly.
+Generally, it’s fine to quote anything I’ve said at any of my websites, in context.
 (If you’re not sure if I’m being sarcastic, ask me; my humor can be very dry.
 Sometimes, that doesn’t convey well in text.)

-If you’re an author and want a cover blurb or a book introduction, ask if I have time for this.
-I’m always interested in helping others who share their insights with readers.
-And, even if I’m busy, I’ll almost always make time for real-life friends.
-But, if it’s a hectic time – such as around Halloween – I may have to decline.
-(I’ll need a PDF of your book to read, first.)
+If you’re an author and want a cover blurb or a book foreword, etc., ask if I have time for this.
+(Also, I’ll need a PDF of your book to read, first.)

-If you’re an author and want me to review your book, it’s important to know that my reviews are blunt and honest.
-If I like something, I say so.
-If I disagree, I say so.
-Also, I tend to write reviews every few months, in batches.
-So, if this is urgent, let me know; I’ll ask you to send me a PDF.
+If you’re an author and want me to review your book, remember that my reviews are blunt and honest.
+I write reviews every few months, in batches.

 Owners of haunted hotels, stately homes, and historic sites